AI Economics in Regulated Industries: Why the Standard Framework Breaks

 A note on ROI expectations in regulated environments

-- Financial services (non-core-decisioning use cases): three to five years for a credible return case
+Financial services (non-core-decisioning use cases):

 What this means for practice